Senate passes annual defense spending bill, rescinds military COVID vaccine requirement

 The Senate passed the defense policy bill by a vote of 83-11.
 The measure also received broad bipartisan support in the House last week.

-The Senate still needs to vote on a continuing resolution to fund the government through Dec.
-23. If passed, the one-week stopgap measure will temporarily avert a government shutdown by continuing to fund the government when the current measure expires on Dec.
+The Senate on Thursday also voted on a continuing resolution to fund the government through Dec.
+23. The one-week stopgap measure will temporarily avert a government shutdown by continuing to fund the government when the current measure expires on Dec.
 16.

 To win GOP support for the 4,408-page defense bill, Democrats agreed to Republican demands to scrap the requirement for service members to get a COVID-19 vaccination.
 The bill directs Defense Secretary Lloyd Austin to rescind his August 2021 memorandum imposing the mandate.